First Time User? Enroll now.

 Call your doctor if you have:

-If you take blood-thinning medicine, such as an anticoagulant or aspirin, watch for signs of bleeding.
+If you take blood-thinning medicine, watch for signs of bleeding.

-Call your doctor right away if you have any unusual bleeding, such as:
+Call your doctor now if you have any unusual bleeding, such as:

 Other tests your doctor may recommend include: